MicrosoftDocs/azure-devops-yaml-schema/task-reference/iisweb-app-deployment-v1.md

 **`WebDeployParamFile`** - **Web Deploy Parameter File**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Location of the Parameter file on the target machines or on a UNC path.
-Parameter file is used to override Web application configuration settings like, IIS Web application name or database connection string.
+Specifies the location of the parameter file on the target machines or on a UNC path.
+The parameter file is used to override Web application configuration settings, like the IIS Web application name or database connection string.
 <!-- :::editable-content-end::: -->
 <br>